OmniLayer/omniwallet/design/login.md

 1. When an account is created, the user creates a random UUID using a secure random library, and sends to the server.
 2. If the UUID exists, the server returns an EXISTING_UUID error.
 3. The server creates a salt (see Salt Creation above)
-4. The server creates pow_challenge as a random string and stores it in the session.
+4. The server creates create_pow_challenge as a random string and stores it in the session.
-5. The server sends (salt, pow_challenge) to the server.
+5. The server sends (salt, create_pow_challenge) to the client.
-6. The client iterates nonce values ``(nonce ← 0; nonce < inf; ++nonce)`` and calculates HASH(CONCAT(pow_challenge, nonce)), and when it reaches a hash that ends in LOGIN_DIFFICULTY, proceeds.
+6. The client iterates nonce values ``(nonce ← 0; nonce < inf; ++nonce)`` and calculates HASH(CONCAT(pow_challenge, nonce)), and when it reaches a hash that ends in ``ACCOUNT_CREATION_DIFFICULTY``, proceeds.
-7. The client generates a private/public key pair from CONCAT(password, salt).
+7. The client generates a symmetric key from CONCAT( password, salt ).
+8. The client generates a public/private key pair based on random values.
-8. The client sends (nonce, public key) is sent to the server.
+9. The client sends ( nonce, public key, encrypted empty wallet file ) to the server.
-9. The server validates that HASH(CONCAT(nonce, pow_challenge)) ends in ``ACCOUNT_CREATION_DIFFICULTY``, rejects it if not.
+10. The server validates that HASH( CONCAT( nonce, create_pow_challenge_from_session )) ends in ``ACCOUNT_CREATION_DIFFICULTY``, rejects it if not.
-10. The server forgets the nonce, stores the public key in association with the UUID.
+11. The server forgets the nonce, stores the public key in the session, and the encrypted wallet file associated with the given UUID.

 ## Login Flow